jcunanan05/100-days-of-code/notes/js-libraries/redux.md

 #### Redux Tips
 * Only the most parent component must be connected to redux
 * When our application state changes, the `container` will automatically re-render

+#### Introducing middleware

+##### Goals
+* Solidify knowledge of react
+* Familiarity redux
+* Handle async with redux

+##### Why use middleware??
+* To transform, manipulate, log or stop actions

+##### Why use redux-promise?
+* To handle promise based async calls before going through the reducers.
+* It will be a pain to handle it from scratch in redux
+* This will act as a middleware to stop the action going through the reducer when it is not resolved.

+#### Project Weather forecast
+* The app must only be responsible for displaying data.
+* Redux must be responsible for fetching data.
+* Gathering state over time.

 ### freeCodeCamp redux notes
 - **store** holds reducers, actions, and state